National Highway Traffic Safety Administration (NHTSA), Department of Transportation (DOT).

-We agree with the Alliance/AIAM that a test procedure paragraph should be added for the low voltage option for providing electrical safety, and have revised the regulatory text accordingly.
+We agree with the Alliance/AIAM that a test procedure paragraph should be added for the low voltage option for providing electrical safety, and have Start Printed Page 33522revised the regulatory text accordingly.
 Since we remain unconvinced of the need for a low-energy option, as discussed above, we are not adding a test procedure for that option.

 Regarding the use of helium-filled fuel cells and megohmmeters for crash testing FCVs, we reiterate our position in the NPRM that the agency is still researching potential crash test methods for FCVs, and will not address this issue as part of this rulemaking.